Continuous Combinatorics of Abelian Group Actions: The graph homomorphism problem

-\begin{proof} As in the proof of Lemma~\ref{prestograph}, each portion of the cycle $\chi$ with two points on the boundary of a grid-graph $R_j$ can be replaced by a path which stays on the boundary of $R_j$.
-Replacing all such portions of $\chi$ in this manner gives $\bar{\chi}$. \end{proof}
+\begin{proof} As in the proof of Lemma~\ref{prestograph}, each segment of the cycle $\chi$ with two endpoints on the boundary of a grid graph $R_j$ can be replaced by a path which stays on the boundary of $R_j$.
+Replacing all such segments of $\chi$ in this manner gives $\bar{\chi}$.
+If $\rho$ is the maximum aspect ratio of all $R_j$, then it is easily seen that $|\bar{\chi}|\leq (\rho+1)|\chi|$.
+By condition (5) above, $\rho\leq 2$ and hence $|\bar{\chi}|\leq 3|\chi|$. \end{proof}

-Note that there is a group homomorphism $\varphi$ from any of the groups $G'_n$ to $\Z_2$ obtained by setting $\varphi(a_i)=0$ and $\varphi(z)=1$.
-We may think of this as a notion of parity on $G_n'$, with $z$ being declared odd, and the other generators declared even.